bartekpacia/garden/posts/maintainable-ci.md

 possible, stick to POSIX sh compatibility (although that's my personal zboczenie).

+### Write good shell scripts

+Shell is an arcane language, full of warts and pitfalls – but it's a skill just like any other,

+Some guidelines that I try to follow when writing shell code:
+- use pure `sh` with the `/usr/bin/env sh shebang`, avoid bashisms
+- use `set -euo pipefail` [bash strict mode]
+- use [shellcheck] and make sure there are no warnings

 ### Format it

 Tools like `gofmt`, `rustfmt`, and `prettier` are popular in their respective